-ELC200 Fundamentals of Electronics II 7 quarter credits 80 clock hours
+ELC200 Fundamentals of Electronics II

-Prerequisites: ELC100
+Prerequisites: ELC100 Delivery Method: Residential

 This course presents the fundamental principles of alternating current and its applications.
 A variety of topics is covered, including principles of Magnetism and Electromagnetism, inductance, inductive circuits, capacitance, capacitive circuits, and RLC circuits.
 Students should anticipate 30 or more hours of outside preparation for this class.